demiurgeQuantified/PZEventDoc/docs/Events.md

 OnPlayerAttackFinished | (Client) Fires when a local player finishes attacking. | IsoPlayer player, HandWeapon weapon, OnPlayerDeath | (Client) Fires when a local player dies. | IsoPlayer player, OnPlayerGetDamage | Fires every time a local player takes damage.
 Bleeding bodyparts fire the event once per frame each.
-Possible damageTypes are: POISON, HUNGRY, SICK, BLEEDING, THIRST, HEAVYLOAD, INFECTION, LOWWEIGHT, FALLDOWN, FIRE, WEAPONHIT, CARHITDAMAGE, CARCRASHDAMAGE It also fires when zombies are hit by weapons: this is the only case in which the event fires on the server. | IsoGameCharacter character, String damageType, float damage, OnPlayerMove | (Client) Fires every time a local player moves. | IsoPlayer character, OnPlayerUpdate | (Client) Fires every time a local player updates. | IsoPlayer player, OnPostDistributionMerge | Fires after the distribution tables have been merged. | OnPostFloorLayerDraw | Fires after a floor layer has been rendered. | int z, OnPostMapLoad | Fires after the map has been loaded. | IsoCell cell, int x, int y,
+Possible damageTypes are: POISON, HUNGRY, SICK, BLEEDING, THIRST, HEAVYLOAD, INFECTION, LOWWEIGHT, FALLDOWN, FIRE, WEAPONHIT, CARHITDAMAGE, CARCRASHDAMAGE It also fires when zombies are hit by weapons: this is the only case in which the event fires on the server. | IsoGameCharacter character, String damageType, float damage, OnPlayerMove | (Client) Fires during each local player's update if they are walking. | IsoPlayer character, OnPlayerUpdate | (Client) Fires during each local player's update (every tick). | IsoPlayer player, OnPostDistributionMerge | Fires after the distribution tables have been merged. | OnPostFloorLayerDraw | Fires after a floor layer has been rendered. | int z, OnPostMapLoad | Fires after the map has been loaded. | IsoCell cell, int x, int y,